 Catch a Thrill on a River Tubing Adventure

 Float through some of the most incredible scenery in Dominica with a river-tubing journey down the Layou River.
-Discover why Dominica is referred to as “nature island” while making your way down the gorge.
+Discover why Dominica is one of the best Caribbean islands for adventure while making your way down the gorge.

 In some sections, light rapids offer excitement, while other portions of your journey present a more peaceful glide.
-Spot exotic birds, such as Sun Pipers and King Fishers, as well as frogs amongst the lush flora and fauna as you navigate through this tropical paradise.
+Spot exotic birds, such as Sun Pipers and King Fishers, as well as frogs amongst the lush flora and fauna as you navigate through this tropical paradise in Dominica.